Trekkers at EBC

 Extensions

 There are plenty of trip extensions in the Everest region.
 You can take a trip to the Gokyo Lakes or visit the Imja glacial lake.
-Or, you can stay a few more days in the village to learn more about Sherpa culture, tradition, and lifestyle.
+You can also stay a few more days in the village to learn more about Sherpa culture, traditions, and lifestyle.
 If you want to lengthen your itinerary, talk with your tour operators, who will handle it.

 Altitude Mountain Sickness (AMS) in Everest Base Camp Trek